-- Use of full Multi-Factor OTP Devices will no longer be compliant with this profile after 2027. - a full Multi-Factor Cryptographic Software as defined in NIST 800-63B; or - a full Multi-Factor Cryptographic Device as defined in NIST 800-63B.

-Multi-Factor Authentication of Subjects MUST be performed using a full Multi-Factor (as defined above) or using a memorised secret (or an inherent authentication factor) in combination with either
+- a full Multi-Factor OTP Device as defined in NIST 800-63B: - Use of full Multi-Factor OTP Devices will no longer be compliant with this profile after 2027. - a full Multi-Factor Cryptographic Software as defined in NIST 800-63B; - a full Multi-Factor Cryptographic Device as defined in NIST 800-63B; - a Single-Factor OTP Device as defined in NIST 800-63B in combination with a memorised secret (or an inherent authentication factor); - Use of software-based Single-Factor OTP Devices will no longer be compliant with this profile after 2025.

-- a Single-Factor OTP Device as defined in NIST 800-63B; - Use of software-based Single-Factor OTP Devices will no longer be compliant with this profile after 2025. - Use of hardware Single-Factor OTP Devices will no longer be compliant with this profile after 2027. - a Single-Factor Cryptographic Software as defined in NIST 800-63B; or - a Single-Factor Cryptographic Device as defined in NIST 800-63B.
+- Use of hardware Single-Factor OTP Devices will no longer be compliant with this profile after 2027. - a Single-Factor Cryptographic Software as defined in NIST 800-63B in combination with a memorised secret (or an inherent authentication factor); or - a Single-Factor Cryptographic Device as defined in NIST 800-63B in combination with a memorised secret (or an inherent authentication factor).